-- 1.1 The Chief Justice has authorised the issue of the following Practice Note. - 1.2 This Practice Note was developed by the Forensic Evidence Working Group, comprising Judges, forensic scientists and legal practitioners (including representatives of the Office of Public Prosecutions, Victoria Legal Aid and the Criminal Bar Association). - 1.3 The Note was approved by the Judges of the Supreme Court and of the County Court, for introduction on a trial basis from 1 July 2014.
-This is a reissue of the Note.
-The content is unchanged.
-The Note should be read together with s 189 of the Criminal Procedure Act 2009. - Note: nothing in this Practice Note affects the validity or admissibility of certificates issued in accordance with statutory requirements. - 1.4 The purposes of this Practice Note are: - a) to enhance the quality and reliability of expert evidence relied on by the prosecution and the accused in criminal trials and proceedings under the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997. - b) to encourage the early identification of issues in dispute that will be the subject of expert evidence. - c) to improve the utility of expert evidence by ensuring that it is focused on the issues genuinely in dispute. - d) to make use of existing pre-trial and trial processes at the earliest practicable opportunity to advance these purposes.
+- 1.1 The Chief Justice has authorised the issue of the following amended Practice Note. - 1.2 This Practice Note was developed by the Forensic Evidence Working Group, comprising Judges, forensic scientists and legal practitioners (including representatives of the Office of Public Prosecutions, Victoria Legal Aid and the Criminal Bar Association). - 1.3 The original Practice Note was introduced on 1 July 2014 and was reissued on 30 January 2017.
+This amended version was approved by the Judges of the Supreme Court and of the County Court for introduction on 1 June 2025.
+The Practice Note should be read together with s 189 of the Criminal Procedure Act 2009.

+Note: nothing in this Practice Note affects the validity or admissibility of certificates issued in accordance with statutory requirements.

+- 1.4 The purposes of this Practice Note are: - a) to enhance the quality and reliability of expert evidence relied on by the prosecution and the accused in criminal trials and in proceedings under the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997. - b) to encourage the early identification of issues in dispute that will be the subject of expert evidence. - c) to improve the utility of expert evidence by ensuring that it is focused on the issues genuinely in dispute. - d) to make use of existing pre-trial and trial processes at the earliest practicable opportunity to advance these purposes.